virtual-labs/app-outreach-tracker-web/docs/tech-doc.md

 The mailing functionality utilizes the template_mail.json file located in the backend folder.
 This file includes contexts for adding and removing a user.
 To accommodate additional contexts, update this file accordingly.

+## Email Account Setup for App Email Functionality

+To set up email functionality, the .env file must contain the sender's email ID and password.
+For Gmail accounts, the "Allow less secure apps" option must be enabled.
+This option can only be enabled if two-factor authentication (2FA) is disabled; it cannot be granted if 2FA is enabled.
+For non-Gmail accounts, no additional permissions are needed, and providing the correct email address and password in the .env file is sufficient.

 ## Development Environment Setup

 Developers can set up their local development environment using the following steps: